 The PRIME program requires:

-- Successful completion of bachelor's degree from an accredited college or university that has been conferred prior to matriculation.
+- Bachelor’s Degree: Successful completion of a bachelor's degree from an accredited college or university that has been conferred prior to the start of the program

-- Demonstrated commitment to understanding and serving the needs of others through volunteer activities and/or community service.
+- Statement of Purpose: Address your interest in medicine through past or current activities, and your commitment to understanding and serving the needs of others.
+This could be highlighting volunteer activities and/or community service

 Who Gets In?

-Competitive applications will have a GPA of 3.4 or higher and an undergraduate science GPA of 3.4 or higher.
-Consideration will be given to students with lower GPAs in special circumstances.
+Competitive applications will have a cumulative GPA of 3.4 or higher and an undergraduate science GPA of 3.25 or higher and test scores above 90th percentile.
 The strongest candidates will also have a strong personal statement that shows personal growth and reflection on how completing this program will help them get into medical school.

 Dates and Deadlines

-Applications received by April 1 will receive priority consideration.
-Applications received after this date will be accepted on a rolling basis per availability in the program.
-Students can begin the program in Fall, Spring or Summer.
-The majority of students start in the Fall semester, but you can also take advantage of reduced tuition costs in Case Western Reserve's summer semester, which would also accelerate completion of the program.
+Applications are reviewed on a rolling basis per availability in the program.
+Students can begin the program in Fall, Spring, or Summer.
+The majority of students start in the Fall semester, but you can also take advantage of reduced tuition costs in Case Western Reserve's summer semester, which would also accelerate the completion of the program.

 Recommendation Letters and Official Transcripts

-We require that you submit at least three letters of recommendation (or two if one is a committee letter).
+We require that you submit at least two letters of recommendation.
 Official transcripts are required if you are officially offered admission to the program.
 Unofficial transcripts are sufficient for us to review your application and can be uploaded to your application.
 Copies can also be sent to email@example.com.